 Development of legislation

-A pension agreement was concluded in mid-2019 between the cabinet, employers and vakbondand.
-This agreement had to be converted into legislation.
+In mid-2019, a pension agreement was concluded between the government, employers and trade unions.
+This agreement had to be converted into law.
 At the beginning of this month, the bill for the Future Pensions Act was sent to the House of Representatives.
-The intention is that this law can come into effect on 1 January 2023, so that pension funds have switched to one of the two new pension contracts between 1 January 2023 and 1 January 2027 at the latest.
+The intention is that this law can enter into force on 1 January 2023, so that pension funds will have switched to one of the two new pension contracts between 1 January 2023 and 1 January 2027 at the latest.

 The current pension scheme will expire on September 30, 2022.
 The working group has investigated alternatives to the current pension scheme.
 The working group has worked out various options, looking at both the content of the scheme and the desired implementer.
 For the content of the scheme, an attempt is made to align with the new Future Pensions Act.